EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 # Feature Engineering

-Given the raw path data, we aimed to ensure that the classification algorithm applied to it is independent of translation and rotation.
-Therefore, we pursued three different types of data processing.
-Later, we will discuss how we integrate all three approaches to achieve a more effective clustering algorithm.
+To identify clusters, we combine preprocessing steps, feature extraction and several clustering methods in a mixture of experts methodology.
+We discuss these preprocessing steps below.

 ## Feature Extraction

 From the raw path data, several path features can be extracted.
-Following the work of Alabdulla et al. [ADD CITATION], we extracted the following path variables: curvilinear velocity, straight-line velocity, average line velocity, linear progressive motility, curvilinear path wobbling, average path straightness, average path crossing curvilinear path, and mean angular displacement.
+Following the work of <a href="https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/ipr2.12178"> Alabdulla et al.</a> , we extracted the following path variables: curvilinear velocity, straight-line velocity, average line velocity, linear progressive motility, curvilinear path wobbling, average path straightness, average path crossing curvilinear path, and mean angular displacement.
 A more detailed discussion about these metrics would be beyond the scope of this short report; however, many more details are provided in the cited paper.

 In short, our goal is to extract metrics that can classify the motility level and type of the tracked cells.